-You enroll in a required Italian language course and one English-taught area studies course, for a total of 6 credits.
-Placement in the IES Abroad language course is determined by an on-site language placement test conducted during orientation.
+You will enroll in a required Italian language course and one English-taught area studies course, for a total of 6 credits.
+Placement in the IES Abroad language course is determined by an online predeparture language assessment and an on-site interview conducted during orientation.

-Along with your Italian classes, you choose an English-taught area studies course.
-These classes encourage experiential learning by making the city’s historical, artistic, and architectural wealth your classroom.
-Area studies courses offered in the past include:
+Along with your Italian course, you will choose an English-taught area studies course.
+These courses encourage experiential learning by making the city’s historical, artistic, and architectural wealth your classroom.
+Area studies courses offered have included:

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

-IES Abroad Rome organizes field study trips that complement what you’re learning in the classroom, and contribute to your general knowledge of Italian culture and society.
+IES Abroad Rome organizes course-related excursions that complement what you’re learning in the classroom, and contribute to your general knowledge of Italian culture and society.